scjx123/ip/docs/DeveloperGuide.md

 //can more stuff here -> we got a lot of this kind of stuff (eg: {}, ..., etc)

+**A point to note before venturing into the libraries of commands that we have.**
+You can switch between fancy mode display, and plain display anytime during the program.
+During `list` command, you will be able to toggle between pages of fancy by using `prev` and `next` However, the current version of fancy mode is still in beta, hence, it is expected to not be able to fully display certain commands that are too long. such as `help`, `detail`,`mc` etc. Do look forward to the next update!
 ## Features

 ### Addition and removal of tasks